Advertising account executive?

 It is helpful to read job adverts in the trade press and request vacancy details to help you get a feel for the combination of skills and industry knowledge that an advertising account executive needs.
 Consider related posts, e.g. in sales, marketing or public relations, for work experience, as employers often find the skills and experience gained in related roles transferable to advertising.

 Social networking sites offer an increasingly effective way to network with advertising professionals.
-The Institute of Practitioners in Advertising (IPA) has further details about social networking and blogs on its website.
+The IPA has further details about social networking and blogs on its website.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.